 Muslin Two: Had problems with the fabric folding under pressure at the sides and back.
 At the time, I was super worried that the final corset would also have this problem, but it turned out that boning fixed everything.
 This was good, as I like to bone.

 Muslin Two: The top and bottom edges look parallel, but they aren't evenly tightened.
 If they were evenly tight, they would have been all wonky angles.
 I couldn't pull in the waist properly without boning in, but it looked about right.

 Muslin Three: Purty!
-I tried this on without boning and it fit pretty well, so I basted the bottom edge (sewed the seam loosely) and put in boning.
+I tried this on without boning or interfacing and it fit pretty well, so I basted the bottom edge (sewed the seam loosely) and put in boning.
 It fits fucking great.

 Muslin Three back view: The lacing gap is pretty small, but that's okay.
 The edges of the gap are nearly parallel, which is awesome.
 I am satisfied enough to move to the final fabric!!
 Also, holy venus fold, batman!

 So that's that!
 I don't claim to be any sort of expert, this is just what I gleaned from the experience.
 The whole pattern making and fitting process took ~2 weeks of working on it every other night.
 I left nights in between because muslin making can be frustrating – it sucks when you've spent all this time making a new pattern and sewing a new muslin and it still doesn't work!

 Overall, though, it wasn't that difficult.
 I'm not even an intermediate sewist and I could do this.
 I should note that, like many DIY projects, it wasn't actually cheap, just cheaper than the alternative (I'm at ~$110 on corset materials, tools, and cotton / canvas fabric, and thread).
 Still, I would definitely encourage people to give this a try – it is, somewhat ironically given the nature of a corset, freeing!